basp/sakura/README.md

     ;#12:stop();

 And that will cancel the execution of the current action as well as any actions queued up in the queue.
+If you're done playing with that actor object it's good practice to `recycle` it:

+    ;recycle(#12);

+This will free up some space on disk as well as in memory.

 ### Note
 If you're curious about the implementation, check out the `code.moo` file that is included in this repo.